McLaren MP4-28

 The McLaren MP4-28 is a Formula One racing car designed and built by the McLaren team for use in the 2013 Formula One season.
 The chassis was designed by Paddy Lowe, Neil Oatley, Tim Goss, Mark Ingham and Marcin Budkowski and was powered by a customer Mercedes-Benz engine.
 It was driven by 2009 World Champion Jenson Button and Sergio Pérez, the latter joining the team after Lewis Hamilton moved to Mercedes.
 The car was launched on 31 January 2013, as part of the team's fiftieth anniversary celebrations.
-It was also the last McLaren car to feature major sponsorship from Vodafone, a partnership that flourished for seven years, beginning in 2007 on the MP4-22.